 This Luther College professorship is named in honor of Dennis M. Jones (1932-90), beloved former Luther professor of English and English Department Head.
 Jones, a native Texan, came to Luther in 1965 after earning his B.A. from Baylor University and his M.A. and Ph.D. at the University of Iowa.
-Early in his distinguished career at Luther College, Dennis Jones was awarded a postdoctoral Danforth Fellowship in Afro-American Studies at Yale University for 1969-70.
-He was instrumental in developing the Black Studies Program and was a strong supporter of the Black Studies Department, now called the Africana Studies Department.
+Early in his distinguished career at Luther College, Dennis Jones was awarded a postdoctoral Danforth Fellowship in Afro-American Studies at Yale University from 1969-70.
+He was instrumental in developing the Black Studies Program and was a strong supporter of the Black Studies Department, which is now called the Africana Studies Department.
 He taught a variety of courses in American, African, African-American, and British literature.

 In the early 1990s, the NEH gave Luther College a $150,000 challenge grant for a distinguished teaching professorship in the humanities.
 Since Dennis Jones had written or supported several NEH grants for humanities education, the endowed professorship was named in his honor.

-The Jones Distinguished Teaching Professorship is a two-year award to a member of the Luther faculty who honors the values and traditions of the humanities, engages significant issues in a humanities discipline, demonstrates the ability to nurture the intellectual life of students and provides academic leadership in the humanities.
+The Jones Distinguished Teaching Professorship is a two-year award to a member of the Luther faculty who honors the values and traditions of the humanities, engages significant issues in a humanities discipline, demonstrates the ability to nurture the intellectual life of students, and provides academic leadership in the humanities.
 The Jones Professor devotes part of his/her professional time to a project that will enhance humanities education.

 The English Department is proud that a great number of the named Jones professors have been members of the English department.
 We list here those professors and their Jones projects.

 Mary Hull Mohr (1995-96), the second Jones Professor and now Emerita Professor of English, designed a project to study the teaching in Luther's common first-year course, Paideia I, which was then an interdisciplinary course in English and history, writing and research.
 Professor Mohr visited all Paideia sections and noted how the instructor articulated the goals for the class day, how the common lecture material was integrated into the discussion, and how the day's discussion was integrated into the course's thematic unit.
 She compared the approaches of English and history faculty in attempting to determine pedagogical differences.
 She also designed a summer faculty development workshop about Paideia I for faculty members outside the Paideia I faculty.
 Participants read and discussed several of the central works in the Paideia curriculum, including Sophocles' Antigone (c.
 442 B. C.), Sir Thomas More's Utopia (1516), Lu Xun's "The New Year's Sacrifice" (c.
 1924), Booker T. Washington's Atlanta Exposition Address (1895, rpt. in Up From Slavery, 1901), and W.E.B.
 DuBois's "Of Our Spiritual Strivings" (from The Souls of Black Folk, 1903).

 As the college's sixth Jones Professor, Carol Gilbertson (2002-04), now Professor Emerita, developed the Luther Poetry Project, which was designed to raise campus awareness of poetry's power and relevance.
-The project included regular Friday afternoon poetry readings (Poems 4 Friday) by students and faculty; visits by guest poets, including Poet Laureate Robert Pinsky; chapel series based on poems; a new general education course, Poems for Life; and a summer workshop for faculty from across the disciplines.
+The project included regular Friday afternoon poetry readings (Poems 4 Friday) by students and faculty, visits by guest poets: including Poet Laureate Robert Pinsky, chapel series based on poems, a new general education course, 'Poems for Life,' and a summer workshop for faculty from across the disciplines.
 Professor Gilbertson wrote a regular student newspaper column discussing poems in relation to political and social issues and composed poems for campus events.